 Check out the latest bonuses available to Pai Gow players.

-See all Pai Gow bonuses »
+See all Pai Gow bonuses »2 pair

 Always split, unless: